qwertie/ecsharp/lllpg/faq.md

 ### Q. My question isn't here!

-You can reach me by email at `gmail.com`, with account name `qwertie256`.
+I'm gonna level with you.
+This is not a real FAQ.
+In fact I've never been asked any of these questions.
+I am a fraud, I made them up.
+But you can still ask - reach me by email at `gmail.com`, with account name `qwertie256`.